 Testosterone is generally understood to be the male hormone, but obviously, you have many other hormones that support the proper functioning of your body.
 Normal levels for you might be different than for another man, as it varies widely from individual to individual.

 When women experience menopause, they usually have a drastic drop in hormone levels rather suddenly.
 Men, however, might experience a gradual decline in hormones over a period of years.
 You may not notice symptoms until your hormonal levels have been changing for a long time.

 Your endocrine system regulates your hormone levels.
 Hormones function as messengers, traveling through your body to your organs, providing instructions on what processes need to be performed and when.
 Hormones are involved in:

 - Body temperature

-A change in your hormone levels may cause a disruption to one, some, or all of those processes.
-Specific symptoms that you may experience include:
+A change in your hormone levels might cause a disruption to one, some, or all of those procedures.
+Particular symptoms that you may experience consist of:

 - Weight loss or weight gain

 - Excessive sweating